RTiK/mosaic/README.md

 ### Color analysis

-First, the icons are converted into Lab color space.
-Unlike RGB, Lab is uniformly distributed and yields the best results when comparing two colors.
-Our distance metric is simply the Euclidean distance.
+Icons are converted to Lab color space, which is perceptually uniform — equal distances correspond to equal perceived differences, making it a better choice than RGB for color comparison.
+The distance metric is Euclidean distance.

-Simply taking the mean icon color most likely produces a color that is not even present in the icon.
-Best results are achieved when we quantify the colors.
-In fact, as most icons consist of company logos on a solid (or gradient) background, it's enough to apply k-means clustering with two clusters.
-The fact that k-means uses euclidean distance, further supports the choice of the Lab color space.
+Taking the mean color of an icon often produces a color that does not actually appear in the icon.
+Better results come from quantizing the colors instead.
+Since most icons consist of a logo on a solid or gradient background, k-means with two clusters is sufficient.
+The fact that k-means uses Euclidean distance makes it a natural fit for the Lab color space.

 In the end, each icon is represented internally as the two most dominant clusters weighted by their support.

+### Hall of Fame

+The `HallOfFame` class maintains the top N individuals seen across all generations.
+You can attach a callback to it that fires whenever a new best individual is discovered — useful for logging progress or triggering an export automatically.

+### Exporting results

+Individuals can be exported to NDJSON format using the `JsonExport` module.
+The NDJSON format is append-friendly and crash-safe, making it practical for long-running evolutionary runs.
+Each line in the output file is a self-contained JSON object describing one individual.

+### Visualization

+The `visualization/` directory contains a Python environment and a Jupyter notebook (`mosaic_analysis.ipynb`) for inspecting and plotting exported individuals.
+See the notebook for examples of how to load and visualize the results.